Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 ebi_url = 'https://www.ebi.ac.uk/Tools/dbfetch/dbfetch?db=ena_sequence&id=J00231&style=raw'
 response = requests.get(ebi_url)

-# splitlines() attribute
+# Using the text attribute of GET + splitlines() method
 salida = response.text.splitlines()
-                       # Split a string into a list where each line is a list item
+                       # Split a string into a list where each LINE is a list item
-                       # needed to create a list in order to iterate with it in the loop

 for line in salida:
     if line.startswith("OS"):  # orgaminsm
         print(line)